omnect/omnect-device-service/README.md

 CONSENT_DIR_PATH: "/my/path"
 ```

-#### Configure general consent
+#### Configure current desired general consent

-To enable a general consent for all swupdate based firmware updates configure the following general_consent setting in the module twin:
+To enable a general consent for all swupdate based firmware updates, configure the following general_consent setting in the module twin (the setting is case insensitive):

 ```
 "general_consent":